soda480/mppbar/README.md

 def main():
     queue = prepare_queue()
+    # designate 3 processes total - each getting reference to the queue
     process_data = [{'queue': queue} for item in range(3)]
+    # supply regex to intercept and set values for total count and alias
     regex = {
         'total': r'^processing total of (?P<value>\d+)$',
         'count': r'^processed item \d+$',